nirtamir2/talks/2025-06-26/src/slides.md

 </SlidevVideo>

 <!--
-swipeCard() might fail temporarily.
-With Effect.eventually(swipeCard), it keeps retrying until it succeeds, ignoring errors.
+We can run an effect repeatedly until it succeeds, ignoring errors

 [click]
 Each attempt runs automatically until the card is accepted.